mixmix/card-prints/README.md

 Opening that link goes straight to Diff, pulls both cubes and resolves them without being asked — someone followed it to see the comparison, so it runs itself.
-Each side is still resolved on its own, in turn, so a name that needs attention stops at the cube it belongs to and the chooser waits as usual.
+Both go at once, sharing the one paced request queue, and each settles on its own: a cube that comes back clean folds away while the other is still counting, and a name that needs attention stops at the cube it belongs to.
 **Copy link** puts the URL on the clipboard.

 A single cube shares as `?cube=peach_peasant`.
 That one only pulls the list,